Abimbolu/AFCON-23-Analysis/README.md

 -  Microsoft Power bi

 ### Data Preparation
-The dataset was scraped from
+The dataset was scraped from two websites, having followed their privacy policy,terms and conditions.
+This was performed in jupyter notebook using python 3.
+The following libaries were used:
+-   Requests
+-   Beautifulsoup
+-   Webdriver
+-   Pandas

+### Exploratory Data Analysis
+Please go through the query files attached,below are some key insights

+Finalist: Nigeria and Ivory Coast

+Winner: Ivory Coast